 The background characters are pushed further into the corners to make room for the stars to play centre stage.
-The ice-cool Meredith Vickers (Charlize Theron) and the hilariously rough Captain Janek (Idris Elba) provide the two poles of the character styles with one being a vicious corporate snob, the other being a salty and heroic pilot that provides the only flashes of humour.
+The ice-cool Meredith Vickers (Charlize Theron) and the hilariously rough Captain Janek (Idris Elba) provide the two poles of the character styles with one being a vicious corporate snob, the other being a salty pilot that provides the only flashes of humour.

-But the key role of the film has to go to David (Michael Fassbender) who is the ship’s synthetic.
+But the key role of the film has to go to David (Michael Fassbender) who is the ship’s synthetic human.
 By far the film’s strongest point, his inherently charming nature is matched only by his penetrating eeriness and the viewer is forced to question his allegiance and motives throughout the entire film.
 He is delightfully creepy and adds an interesting dynamic to an otherwise straightforward plot.

-Of course, the same cannot be said for the rest of the cast who seem to be around to fill up the body count and when the deaths do begin to happen you just don’t care about any of them.
+Of course, the same cannot be said for the rest of the cast who seem to be around to fill up the bodycount and when the deaths do begin to happen you just don’t care about any of them.
 With Alien, each death felt like a serious loss to the ‘family’ aboard the ship and increased the team’s sense of desperation.
 Here, I found myself having zero attachment to almost everyone and the numerous cheap deaths had me tutting with disappointment.
-It was if they occurred to increase the on-screen action and not further the plot in any way which is a terribly lazy way of culling characters.
+It was if they occurred to increase the on-screen action and not further the plot in any way which is a terribly lazy way of culling people.

 Prometheus distances itself even more from the Alien style by choosing to include numerous shots of the vast and beautiful landscape of the alien world rather than solely confining us to narrow corridors.
 Along with Fassbender’s performance, these stunning open vistas are the highlights of the film.
-Swooping pan shots allow us to see the glorious geography in all its unrivalled grandeur and some of the larger set pieces that take place outside of the ship are just unbelievable.
+Swooping pan shots allow us to see the glorious geography in all its unrivalled brilliance and some of the larger set pieces that take place outside of the ship are just unbelievable.